 There are two major types of arthritis: rheumatoid arthritis and osteoarthritis.
 Rheumatoid arthritis is caused by an imbalance of the immune function, which causes the body to produce antibodies to attack the joints, which causes inflammation.
 The infected joints will be swollen, red and painful.
 In acute stages, if a person can combine acupuncture with the medication, the swelling can go down faster, so the joints will not develop severe deformation and limitation of movement.
-In the meantime, acupuncture for arthritis can help balance the immune function, so the body will not constantly produce antibodies to damage the joints.
+In the meantime, arthritis acupuncture Boston can help balance the immune function, so the body will not constantly produce antibodies to damage the joints.

 In the case of osteoarthritis, the wear and tear can also cause inflammation in the joints.
 When humans get older, damaged tissue makes a much longer time to repair than in younger people.
 That is why in order to protect the function of our joints, we need to cut down on the intense exercise so we can still walk when we reach 90 years old.
 When people have to do intense exercises such as running, jumping or skiing, there is a higher chance to damage of joint damage.
 If joint damage occurs, it is a good idea to use acupuncture to help your joints to repair as fast as you can.
 Furthermore, acupuncture on certain points can help your body produce more growth hormones, so your body can repair the joints even more efficiently.

 - Decreases the secretions of the synovial membrane.

 - May change the viscosity and pH of the joint’s synovial fluid to reduce irritation to the synovial membrane.

 Read Our Case Study: Acupuncture and Rheumatoid Arthritis

 Are you thinking about acupuncture treatment for Arthritis?